turingschool/backend-curriculum-site/module1/lessons/how_testing_works.markdown

 * Write a test using MiniTest
 * Use error messages to drive development

-## Intro to Test-Driven Development (TDD)

-How did you confirm your last projects were working correctly?
-What are the downsides to this approach?
-As we write increasingly complex applications, we'll need more sophisticated testing approaches to secure the same level of confidence.

-TDD is a process for writing code that helps you ensure your code works the way you intend, is understandable to others, and is cheap and easy to change.

-We will review how to use TDD to build applications.
-TDD consists of writing tests before you write code (radical, I know), using a testing framework such as Minitest to structure your testing suite, and using a red-green-refactor process to add complexity to your application.

 ### Write Tests First

 Why write the tests first?